Masters 2026 odds, picks, predictions, favorites: Expert fading Rory McIlroy at Augusta National

 SportsLine golf expert David Bearman just locked in his predictions for the 2026 Masters at Augusta National Golf Club with Tiger Woods (personal) not in the field

-April symbolizes new beginnings, and for golf fans, there's no beginning better than the start of major season, which opens on Thursday, April 9, when the 2026 Masters tee off from Augusta National Golf Club.
-For Rory McIlroy, the Masters 2026 marks the beginning of his playing at Augusta as a Masters and a Grand Slam champion, so what should you expect from the 36-year-old when making 2026 Masters bets?
-McIlroy is outside the top-three favorites and is listed at +1300 in the latest 2026 Masters odds.
-Before last year's win came 15 straight Masters losses, so he will be a polarizing option in 2026 Masters betting strategies.
+Some historic longshots have come through with major victories over the last few years, however, the Masters hasn't been one of those tournaments.
+The last four Masters have been won by Rory McIlroy, Jon Rahm and Scottie Scheffler (twice), and all three are considered among the best golfers in the world.
+All three are competing in the 2026 Masters field as well, with the Masters 2026 teeing off on Thursday, April 9, from Augusta National Golf Club.
+Is this the year a longshot breaks through, or should you stick to one of the golfers toward the top of the latest 2026 Masters odds?

-Scottie Scheffler, who has won two of the last four Masters, is the +550 favorite to win the Masters 2026, followed by Jon Rahm and Bryson DeChambeau at +1000 odds.
-Rahm won the 2023 Masters and has finished in the top 10 in four of his eight career Masters tournaments, so is he someone to use in 2026 Masters bets?
+Scheffler is the +550 favorite to win the 2026 Masters, followed by Bryson DeChambeau (+1000) , Rahm (+1000) and McIlroy (+1300).
+The 26-year-old Ludvig Aberg (+1700) is competing in his third Masters, and he's finished second and seventh in his prior two, and could be a candidate to break through at the Masters 2026.
 Before making any 2026 Masters picks, you need to see the 2026 Masters predictions from golf expert David Bearman.

 Bearman joins SportsLine after serving as ESPN's golf researcher from 2008-11 and as the Deputy Editor of ESPN Chalk from 2019-23, where he authored the weekly golf betting column for that site.
 This year, he has cashed 28 placement golf betting picks (top 5/10/20) in the first 11 tournaments and hit Cam Young outright at The Players Championship.